2018 Alicia patterson fellow

 We use human-centered design approaches for our product and audience research.
 I try to structure classes to better prepare students for the ambiguity of the world and workplace rather than the rote list of a syllabus.
 Students and I have made contributions to improving the record on women and people of color on Wikipedia.
 See more from my article for Mediashift: Why you and your students should work to improve Wikipedia.

-My role as the Ogden Professor of Media Innovation calls for me to push the boundaries.
+My role as the Ogden Professor of Media Innovation called for me to push the boundaries.
 With a partnership I led with Matterport we introduced non-linear storytelling to students as they explored the possibilities of 3D storytelling.
 Take a look at this modern portrait of student living in 'Where WVU Lives."

 MORE: The official press release at WVU and Jimmy Colton's blog, Z Journal, did a rather long profile of me, but if you like to read, it's a good one.
 (At least that's what I think and what others have told me.
 It is a bit hard for me to judge since it is about me.)